Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 We often treat these personality categories as fixed identities: “I’m just a logical person,” or “I’m just too sensitive.”

-If the Dragon’s terms in this post are new, don’t let them overwhelm you—they’re names for simple practices and ethical tools.
-Pick one practice and run it for a week.
+If the Dragon’s terms in this post are new, don’t let them overwhelm you.
+They are names for simple practices and ethical tools.
+Pick one thread and test it in real life.

-But on the Path of the Dragon, your personality is not a definition.
+Your personality is not a definition.
 It is a starting set of coordinates.
-It can describe one common way you interface with the Entangled Firmament—the participatory field of reality we live in.
+It can suggest one common way you tend to meet the Entangled Firmament—the participatory field of reality we live in.

-Your “type” can suggest which of the Five Energetic Bodies you inhabit most naturally—and where your Shadow may be hiding.
+Your “type” can suggest which of the Five Energetic Bodies you may lead with most naturally—and which ones you may neglect when stressed.

 By mapping the 16 personality patterns to the Dragon’s framework, you can turn a label into a practice plan.
 Keep what is useful, drop what gets rigid, and track behavior change: clearer boundaries, steadier regulation, and cleaner repair.